hcoco1/hcoco1-resume/src/content/blog/2024-02-18-career-simulation-1.md

 ```
 ###### **Fig.3** Command to hash the `config.conf` file (md5sum)

 With a clear understanding of the file's location, permissions, and integrity status, the process to edit the config.conf file was undertaken.
-The Vim text editor was used to append the configuration lines (**Figure 2. [admin]: AliceAdmin1 & IvanAdmin2**) to enable proper logging functionality within the Splunk server.
+The Vim text editor was used to append the configuration lines: **[admin]: AliceAdmin1 & IvanAdmin2** to enable proper logging functionality within the Splunk server.

 ```bash
 fstack@:/opt/splunk/etc/system/local$ vim config.conf